csiesheep/hin2vec/README.md

 where dim1, ... , dimd is the *d*-dimensional metapath representation learned by *HIN2Vec*.
 The number of target metapaths is related to the window size set for learning and the schema of the given graph.

+### Check the learned vectors

+Members in the Zachary's karate club network natually seperate into two groups.
+To treat the group classification for members as a binary classification:<br/>

+    python tools/exp_classification.py node_vectors.txt res/karate_club_groups.txt

 ## Citing